Chantal Curtis: Career

 While walking through the streets of Paris in the 1970s and talking to another woman, she was overheard by producer Pierre Jaubert.
 Liking the sound of her voice, he asked her if she could sing.
 Wanting to work, she accepted the offer.

-In the June 2, 1979 edition of Cashbox, two of her songs were programmers picks in the "Can't Miss" category.
+In the June 2, 1979, edition of Cashbox, two of her songs were programmers picks in the "Can't Miss" category.
 "Hey Taxi Driver" was a pick by Leon Wagner from Madison, and "Get Another Love" was picked by Chuck Parsons of Baltimore.
 "Get Another Love" was released on Keylock Records and that release was remixed by Glen Blacks.
 In July 1979, "Get Another Love" spent three weeks in the British charts, peaking at No. 51.
 It was also a disco hit that month on the Dallas / Houston disco chart at No. 11, just behind the Gibson Brothers' "Cuba" at No. 10.
 Also, the July 14 issue of Record World reported it as being on the Discothèque Hit Parade at The Ritz in Houston.
-The song was later recorded years later by Karla Brown.
+The song was recorded years later by Karla Brown.

 Her album was produced by Pierre Jaubert, who also used the Lafayette Afro Rock Band as backing musicians.